Mathew Brady: Civil War documentation

 This may have been due, at least in part, to the fact that Brady's eyesight had begun to deteriorate in the 1850s.
 Many of the images in Brady's collection are, in reality, thought to be the work of his assistants.
-Brady was criticized for failing to document the work, though it is unclear whether it was intentional or due simply to a lack of inclination to document the photographer of a specific image.
+Brady was criticized for failing to document the photographer, though it is unclear whether it was intentional or due simply to a lack of inclination to document the photographer of a specific image.
 Because so much of Brady's photography is missing information, it is difficult to know not only who took the picture, but also exactly when or where it was taken.

 In October 1862, Brady opened an exhibition of photographs from the Battle of Antietam in his New York City gallery, titled The Dead of Antietam.
 Many images in this presentation were graphic photographs of corpses, a presentation new to America.
 This was the first time that many Americans saw the realities of war in photographs, as distinct from previous artists' impressions.

-Through his many paid assistants, Brady took thousands of photos of American Civil War scenes.
-Much of the popular understanding of the Civil War comes from these photos.
-There are thousands of photos in the US National Archives and the Library of Congress taken by Brady and his associates, Alexander Gardner, George Barnard and Timothy O'Sullivan.
-The photographs include Lincoln, Grant, and soldiers in camps and battlefields.
-The images provide a pictorial cross reference of American Civil War history.
+Through his many paid assistants, Brady took thousands of photos of Civil War scenes.
+Much of the popular understanding of the war comes from these photos.
+There are thousands of photos in the National Archives and the Library of Congress taken by Brady and his associates, Alexander Gardner, George Barnard and Timothy O'Sullivan.
+The photographs include Lincoln, General Ulysses S. Grant, and soldiers in camps and battlefields.
+The images provide a pictorial cross-reference of Civil War history.
 Brady was not able to photograph actual battle scenes, as the photographic equipment in those days was still in the infancy of its technical development and required that a subject be still for a clear photo to be produced.

-Following the conflict, a war-weary public lost interest in seeing photos of the war, and Brady's popularity and practice declined drastically.

 Financial struggles and death

-During the war, Brady spent over $100,000 (About $1,878,001 in 2022) to create over 10,000 plates.
+During the war, Brady spent over $100,000 (about $1,981,889.57 in 2025) to create over 10,000 plates.
 He expected the U.S. government to buy the photographs when the Civil War ended.
-When the government refused to do so, Brady was forced to sell his New York City studio and file for bankruptcy.
+Despite a recommendation from Congress' Joint Committee on the Library, the government declined to do so and Brady was forced to sell his New York City studio and file for bankruptcy.
 Congress granted Brady $25,000 in 1875, but he remained deeply in debt.
 Unwilling to dwell on the gruesomeness of the Civil War after it ended, private collectors for Brady's works were scarce.

-Depressed by his financial situation, loss of eyesight, and devastated by the death of his wife in 1887, Brady died penniless in the charity ward of Presbyterian Hospital in New York City on January 15, 1896 from complications from a car accident.
+Depressed by his financial situation and loss of eyesight, and devastated by the death of his wife in 1887, Brady died penniless in the charity ward of Presbyterian Hospital in New York City on January 15, 1896, from complications from a streetcar accident.
 Brady's funeral was financed by veterans of the 7th New York Infantry, and he was buried in the Congressional Cemetery in Washington, D.C.